hifirworks/hifir/bench/README.md

 One additional note is for parameter tuning, i.e. `Controls` structure.
 The program aggresively reads parameters from `std::cin`, thus you need to either pipe to *stdin*, redirect *stdin* from file, or use your keyboards.
-The preferred way is to redirecting;
+The preferred way is redirecting;
 a [template file](./parameters.cfg) is provided.